Dental Abscess Treatment in Kempsey, Port Macquarie & Taree

 Can I treat a dental abscess at home?

-No. You can manage symptoms temporarily — ibuprofen and paracetamol for pain, cold compresses for swelling — but the infection requires professional treatment to eliminate the source.
+No. You can manage symptoms temporarily with ibuprofen and paracetamol for pain and cold compresses for swelling, but the infection requires professional treatment to eliminate the source.
 Antibiotics prescribed by a GP will slow the spread but will not cure an abscess without dental treatment.

 Is a dental abscess dangerous?